 Not only should Principals, or Practice owners, take this case seriously but it is important Practices trading as limited companies consider their indemnity exposures.

 Your dental practice could be held vicariously liable for treatment malpractice provided by someone who is not an actual employee, such as self-employed associates or even a temporary locum.
 Liability can still be applied if a former employee has subsequently retired from your practice.
 Similarly, should an associate leave the business for another country and cannot be located, the business or trading entity (a Ltd Company) may still be implicated, up to six years after the incident occurred.

 Appropriate malpractice insurance is required especially when trading as a limited company due to the fact that the entity can be named by complainants when reporting issues to regulators.

 Entity insurance is designed to cover your practice, i.e. a limited company/trading entity, against claims or investigations that result from the actions of the employees who have provided treatment, practitioners or directors, but where the action is brought against the practice instead of the individuals responsible.

 Find us on Social Media

-You can also keep up to date with our latest dentist info by following us on social media.
+You can also keep up to date by following us on social media.